heisenbol/skfbalbums/Documentation/readme.txt

 - alternatively to the scheduler task for importing/updating albums, you can use the Backend Module to sync albums

+Unitegallery layouts needs jquery to work.
+You have to add it manually to your page template.
+E.g.
+	page.includeJS {
+	    jquery = //ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js
+	    jquery {
+	        forceOnTop = 1
+	        disableCompression = 1
+	        excludeFromConcatenation = 1
+		    external = 1
+	    }
+	}

 Questions?
 Contact sk(at)karasavvidis.gr